aws-samples/container-patterns/pattern/dual-stack-ipv6-networking-ecs-fargate/index.md

 [IPv6](https://en.wikipedia.org/wiki/IPv6) is the most recent Internet Protocol, with approximately 3.4×10<sup>38</sup> available addresses.
 This protocol will enable greatly simplified internet networking.
 Unfortunately IPv6 rollout is still only partially completed.
 This means that not every internet user can actually use IPv6 yet.

-A dual stack deployment is a deployment in which your networked cloud resources have both IPv4 addresses and IPv6 addresses.
+A dual-stack deployment is a deployment in which your networked cloud resources have both IPv4 addresses and IPv6 addresses.
 This transitional networking approach allows you to make use of both IPv4 and IPv6 networking.

-This pattern will demonstrate how to setup a dual stack deployment using Amazon ECS, and deploy a sample application that verifies that you can use an IPv6 egress only gateway to make requests to AWS services that have dual stack endpoints that support IPv6.
+This pattern will demonstrate how to setup a dual-stack deployment using Amazon ECS, and deploy a sample application that verifies that you can use an IPv6 egress only gateway to make requests to AWS services that have dual-stack endpoints that support IPv6.

 #### Why?

 IPv6 rollout is an ongoing project.
 At this time many internet service providers do not yet support IPv6.
 Therefore your architecture must still support IPv4 for many of your own users.
 Additionally, at this time in order to use Amazon ECS and many other AWS services you will still need to make use of IPv4 for some resources.
 You can find a [list of AWS services that support IPv6](https://docs.aws.amazon.com/vpc/latest/userguide/aws-ipv6-support.html), in the official AWS documentation.

 Despite limited support for IPv6 you will likely want to begin testing IPv6 support for the AWS services that do have IPv6 support.
-A dual stack deployment allows you to have the best of both worlds: IPv4 and IPv6.
+A dual-stack deployment allows you to have the best of both worlds: IPv4 and IPv6.

 ::: warning
 If you are seeking an IPv6 only deployment for Amazon ECS, this is not possible at this time.
 At this time Amazon ECS still has dependencies on IPv4 only resources, and therefore has only partial support for IPv6.
 It is not yet possible to completely avoid IPv4 usage.
 Further updates will be made to this pattern as additional IPv6 support is released.